phimage/plistconvert/README.md

 ### On linux

-Some dependencies lib must be installed
+Some dependencies lib must be installed if not the static library

 so if you have not already added the swiftlang repo: